 - if the sending server IP is permitted to send e-mails with envelope-from domain mail.sapbydesign.com,

-- or for better scoring against spam, if the sending server IP and the envelope-from domain mail.sapbydesign.com are authorized to send e-mails with From-address email@example.com.
+- or for better scoring against spam, if the sending server IP is authorized to send e-mails with From-address firstname.lastname@example.org.

 How to create SPF records?